MakaSaparashvili/Back-End-20/README.md

 def post_list(request):
     posts = BlogPost.objects.all()
     return render(request, 'posts/list.html', {'posts': posts})

-✅ Your Task
+Your Task
- Model Test
+-Model Test

 Write a test for short_title():

- If title is less than 10 characters → returns full title.
+ 1.If title is less than 10 characters → returns full title.
- If more → returns first 10 characters plus "...".
+ 2.If more → returns first 10 characters plus "...".

- View Test
+-View Test

 Write a test that checks:

- The /posts/ page returns status code 200.
+ 1.The /posts/ page returns status code 200.
- It contains the title of a blog post you've created in test setup.
+ 2.It contains the title of a blog post you've created in test setup.